 We expect Library users to adhere to University and Libraries COVID-19 requirements at all times, including and not limited to the following points.
 Additional University policies and details are available on the WashU Together: COVID-19 Response Web page; these policies may evolve during the fall semester.

 - Eating & drinking – Eating and drinking are permitted in some Olin Library spaces according to the Food and Drink guidelines below.
-Users can remove their mask(s) when actively eating or drinking where permitted, allowing for personal space as much as possible.

 Library Usage Guidelines